learn-co-students/animated-validator-001/README.md

   5. Password
     * at least 6 characters
   6. Password Confirm
-    * should be the same as Password
+    * should be the same as the first password field

 ## Extra Credit